chromium/trickuri/README.md

 1. As a "static proxy", running on port 1270 (by default) of the machine running the proxy.
-2. As an "autoconfigured proxy" where the client pulls http://proxypc:1270/proxy.pac as the proxy determination script.
+2. As an "autoconfigured proxy" where the client pulls http://<IP/Hostname of computer running trickuri>:1270/proxy.pac as the proxy determination script.

 The advantage of the latter configuration is that it allows the proxy to specify that it should be bypassed for certain URLs, e.g. those used by SafeBrowsing,